Interstate 69 in Indiana: Services

 Initially, there were seven rest areas and two weigh stations located along the original length of I-69 in Indiana.
 Of those, only four rest areas and one weigh station remain open at present.
 The Pipe Creek Rest Areas serve northbound and southbound travelers in Delaware County near mile marker 250 (formerly marker 50).
 Rebuilt in 2008, these areas also serve motorists on US 35, concurrent with I-69 along this stretch of freeway.
 Near milemarker 280 (formerly marker 80) in Huntington County, there were originally twin weigh stations for commercial vehicles; however, only the southbound facility is still used.
 Also in Huntington County, the northbound Flat Creek Rest Area once served those heading north near the original milemarker 89 (now marker 289) but joined its southbound companion (which had closed in January 2009 and was located a couple miles to the north in Wells County, just south of the Wells–Allen county line near original milemarker 92) on the list of permanently closed rest stops by late 2012.
 These areas were closed due to their age, cost of maintenance and operation, as well as their relative proximity to the Fort Wayne metropolitan area.
 Two other rest areas just north of that city in DeKalb County were also closed by 2001 for similar reasons.
 There, the twin Cedar Creek Rest Areas once served northbound and southbound traffic near the original milemarker 123 (now marker 323).
 In July 2011, it was reported that INDOT had begun building a new northbound facility at that location.
 In November 2012, it replaced the aforementioned Flat Creek northbound rest area farther to the south, which closed upon completion of this new facility at the Cedar Creek site.
 Finally, between Fort Wayne and the Michigan state line, the Pigeon Creek Welcome Center serves southbound motorists in Steuben County near milemarker 345 (formerly marker 145).

-There are currently no rest stops or weigh stations on I-69 south of Indianapolis.
+There are no rest stops or weigh stations on I-69 south of Indianapolis.